Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Threats to Validity

 \section{Threats to Validity}

-Main threats to external validity include limited generalization beyond programming-contest problems that form the basis of LiveCodeBench and CodeElo benchmarks.
-Programs that interact with users or the environment may require different triangulation methods, though our approach can still produce reliable components for such systems.
-We evaluated \toolName on two models from different families, addressing generalizability, though results may vary across LLM architectures.
-Testing \toolName with reasoning models could reveal new trends, as reasoning chains may shift program distribution structures.
-Overall, the observed trends indicate broad applicability.

-While our triangulation methods rely on partial problem inversion, not all problems are naturally inverted.
-For example, problems requiring implementing boolean predicates likely have intractable input domain to enumerate for each outcome.
-Similarly, methods presented in this work are ineffective for optimization problems, since it is often non-trivial to correctly invert a suboptimal solution.
-Specialized, domain-specific triangulation methods may address these limitations.
+LiveCodeBench and CodeElo are challenging benchmarks widely used to evaluate the capabilities of state-of-the-art models.
+A potential threat to external validity is limited generalization beyond programming-contest problems that form the basis of these benchmarks.
+In particular, we model program behaviour as mathematical functions, which is suitable for, e.g., algorithm implementations or components of larger systems.
+For whole projects that maintain state and interact with users or external systems, a potentially suitable model would represent behavior as sets of execution traces or transition systems, capturing sequences of requests, side effects, and state updates.
+Extending semantic triangulation to such models --- for instance, by defining hyperproperties over traces rather than input-output pairs --- is a promising direction for future work.
+We evaluated \toolName on three models from different families, including a reasoning model, addressing generalizability.

 Our problem transformations are automatically generated via LLM prompting.
 Although transformation is significantly easier than solving the original task --- often amounting to simple linguistic reformulation --- it can still introduce errors.
+However, our analysis in \Cref{sec:failure_analysis} shows that in the case of such mistakes, when a transformation is incorrect, triangulation usually simply fails to find agreement, leading to abstentions, and thus not compromising reliability.
+Only in 2\% of cases it led the selection of an unreliable program.
 A potential approach to mitigate this is to fine-tune a specialized problem-transformation model to ensure high transformation accuracy.

+While our triangulation methods rely on partial problem inversion, not all problems are naturally inverted.
+For example, problems requiring implementing boolean predicates may have intractable input domain to enumerate for each outcome.
+Similarly, methods presented in this work may be ineffective for optimization problems, since it is often non-trivial to correctly invert a suboptimal solution.
+Specialized, domain-specific triangulation methods may address these limitations.